troclaux/notes/auth.md

 - format: `<base64url(header)>.<base64url(payload)>.<base64url(signature)>`
 - real example: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c`

-- base64: encoding scheme that represents binary data (images, text, audio) into an ASCII string format
+- base64: enables the convertion of data (images, text, audio) into an ASCII string that can be converted back
   - it's a reversible process, so you can obtain the original data from the base64 string (unlike hashing)
+  - use case: when you need to send that over systems that can only handle text
+  - a common variante is "base64 URL safe", which omits characters that might cause problems in URL path segments

 > [!IMPORTANT]
 > once the token is created by the server